danielaparker/jsoncons/README.md

 jsoncons supports mapping JSON data into C++ data structures.
 The functions [decode_json](doc/ref/decode_json.md) and [encode_json](doc/ref/encode_json.md)
-convert JSON data to C++ data structures and back.
+convert strings or streams of JSON data to C++ data structures and back.
 Decode and encode work for all C++ classes that have [json_type_traits](doc/ref/json_type_traits.md) defined.
 The standard library containers are already supported, and you can specialize `json_type_traits`